Webstrates/Webstrates/README.md

 Simply navigate your browser* to http://localhost:7007/[some_page_name].<br>
 Now any changes you make to the DOM either through JavaScript or the developer tools will be persisted and distributed to any other clients that may have the page open.

+See the [tutorial](tutorial) for an introduction to developing with Webstrates.

 \* Webstrates is currently only tested under Chrome

 jQuery